-system, or is otherwise in furtherance of the purposes of the Act."35 To the extent that this proposed rule change implements a requirement that facilitates FINRA's achievement of its regulatory obligations under the Plan and applies specific requirements to FINRA members in this regard, FINRA believes that this proposed rule change furthers the objectives of the Plan, as identified by the SEC, and is therefore consistent with the Act.
-As discussed in detail in File No. SR-FINRA-2024-011, FINRA believes that the proposed fees paid by the CEBBs and CEBSs in connection with CAT Fee 2024-1 are reasonable, equitably allocated and not unfairly discriminatory.
-Prospective CAT Cost Recovery Fee 2024-1 would similarly allow FINRA substantially to recover costs related to CAT Fee 2024-1 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
-Proposed Prospective CAT Cost Recovery Fee 2024-1 would be charged to member CAT Executing Brokers in support of the maintenance of a consolidated audit trail for regulatory purposes.
-The proposed fees, therefore, are consistent with the Commission's view that regulatory fees be used for regulatory purposes.
-The proposed fees would not cover FINRA services unrelated to the CAT and would not result in any surplus to FINRA.36 Accordingly, FINRA believes that the proposed fees are reasonable, equitable and not unfairly discriminatory.
-35 CAT NMS Plan Approval Order, 81 FR 84696, 84697.
+out the purposes" of the Act and "to comply, and . . . to enforce compliance by its members, and persons associated with its members," with the provisions of the Exchange Act.
+30 FINRA believes that this proposed rule change is consistent with the Act because it is designed to assist FINRA in meeting regulatory obligations pursuant to the Plan.
+In approving the Plan, the SEC noted that the Plan "is necessary and appropriate in the public interest, for the protection of investors and the maintenance of fair and orderly markets, to remove impediments to, and perfect the mechanism of a national market system, or is otherwise in furtherance of the purposes of the Act."31 To the extent that this proposed rule change implements a requirement that facilitates FINRA's achievement of its regulatory obligations under the Plan and applies specific requirements to FINRA members in this regard, FINRA believes that this proposed rule change furthers the objectives of the Plan, as identified by the SEC, and is therefore consistent with the Act.
+As discussed in detail in File No. SR-FINRA-2024-023, FINRA believes that the proposed fees paid by the CEBBs and CEBSs in connection with CAT Fee 2025-1 are reasonable, equitably allocated and not unfairly discriminatory.
+Prospective CAT Cost Recovery Fee 2025-1 would similarly allow FINRA to recover costs related to CAT Fee 2025-1 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
+30 See 15 U.S.C.
+78o-3(b)(2).

+31 CAT NMS Plan Approval Order, 81 FR 84696, 84697.